 We also believe that publication of provider-specific complaint volumes incentivises providers to improve their performance.

-This document presents data on the number of complaints made by residential consumers to Ofcom about the largest telecoms and pay-TV providers in the quarter July 2019 to September 2019.
+The following presents data on the number of complaints made by consumers to Ofcom about the largest telecoms and pay-TV providers in the quarter October to December 2019.

 Older reports are available on the National Archives website.